What does Booting an Application mean?

 A Class that acts as the “manager” for Booters.
 The Bootstrapper is designed to

-be bound to an Application as a SINGLETON
+be bound to an Application as a SINGLETON.
+The Bootstrapper class provides a

-is a method on a Booter
+running their phases.
+A phase is a method on a Booter class.

-method call creates a new Context
+Each boot() method call creates a new Context that sets the app context as

 its parent.
-This is done so each Context
+This is done so each Context for boot gets a new instance of

-can be run in different calls of boot
+can be run in different calls of boot.

 The Bootstrapper can be configured to run specific booters or boot phases by

-.
+passing in BootExecOptions.
 This is experimental and subject to change.

-Hence, this functionality is not exposed when calling boot()
+Hence, this functionality is not exposed when calling boot() via

-, you must directly call bootstrapper.boot()
+To use BootExecOptions, you must directly call bootstrapper.boot() instead

-.
-You can pass in the BootExecOptions
+of app.boot().
+You can pass in the BootExecOptions object with the following

 properties:

-Property | Type | Description |
+| Property | Type | Description |

 booters |